Digidesign/Pro Logic Quad Audio Interface (Four-By-Four (442 Audio Interface (MH031 (4⨉4))))

 The external interface is as mentioned a SCSI2 high density 50 pin connector.
 This connects to the special DSP card that drives it.

-The signaling format appears to be standard RS-422, and the signals appear to be a set of discrete signals, and a set of I2S/TDM like signals.
+The signalling format appears to be standard RS-422, and the signals appear to be a set of discrete signals, and a set of I2S/TDM like signals.
 This is fairly industry standard, though the connector choice etc. is proprietary.
 While SCSI2 cables aren't sold at grocery stores anymore, they are fairly readily available so not a terrible choice in hindsight vs. requiring custom cables.

 Powered up, the device did appear to operate somewhat standalone, and the ADCs appear to be active by default.
 Applying signals to the inputs I could see the digital bitstream responded to it.